-The memorable experience is a past memory which is a very valuable source that drives tourists to decide to revisit a place (Chandralal & Valenzuela, 2013).
+The memorable experience is a past memory which is a very valuable source that drives tourists to decide to revisit a place (Chandra 33 & Valenzuela, 2013).
 The past memory is important due to that it is greatly powerful effecting tourists' intention to revisit a destination in the future (Hoch & Deighton, 1989).
-The intention, in turn, will also affect on intention to recommend.
+[24] intention, in turn, will also affect on intention to recommend.
 Tourists feeling satisfied with a tourism destination have intention to recommend their friends, family, and relatives to visit the destination (Shoemaker & Lewis, 1999).
-Tourists' background causes them to have different tourism experience (Knutson, Beck, Kim, & Cha, 2006).
+Tourists' background causes them to ha 27 different tourism experience (Knutson, Beck, Kim, & Cha, 2006).
 The tourism experience consists of dimensions like affect, expectations, consequentiality, and recollection (Tung & Ritchie, 2011), social dimension (Falk & Storksdieck, 2005), expectations (Tsaur, Lin, & Lin, 2006).
 The dimensions are memorable aspects of tourists' visits to a tourism destination.
-According to (Tsaur et al., 2006), expectations are memorable experience (Kim et al., 2010).
-It is an important task of organizations which manage a tourism destination to develop the destination creating tourists memorable experience (Tung & Ritchie, 2011).
-As conducted by Chen & Rahman(2018), Kim et al., (2010), the memorable tourism experience can be measured with a quantitative scale by developing a scale of 24 items one of which is local culture.
-Zealand (2007) conclude that heritage attraction physical environment plays an important role to determine the behavioral intention.
+According to (Tsaur et al., 2006), expectations are memorable experience which potentially makes tourists feel motivated to take part in tourism activity.
+Therefore, tourist destinations should provide tourists with memorable experiences (Chen & Rahman, 2018), and pay attention to memorable tourism experience (Kim et al., 2010).
+It is an important task of organizations which manage a tourism destination to develop tt 23 estination creating tourists memorable experience can be measured with a quantitative 5; ale by developing a scale of 24 items one of which is local culture.
+Zealand (2007) conclude that heritage attraction physic 5 environment plays an important role to determine the behavioral intention.
 Besides, Chen & Rahman(2018) also find that there is a significant relationship between memorable tourism experiences and behavioral intention both revisit intention and intention to recommend.